 GCSE Specification 1MA1 (Edexcel)

-Students follow the new Edexcel Linear GCSE Mathematics (1MA1) course.
+Students follow the Edexcel Linear GCSE Mathematics (1MA1) course.
 The course contains work on Number, Algebra, Ratio, Proportion & Rates of Change, Geometry & Measures, and Statistics & Probability.
-Students will start at the level that is right for their ability and work through the course at either foundation or higher level during Years 10 and 11.
+In the GCSE Mathematics course there are tiers and students will be sitting either the Foundation or Higher Tier.

 Students sit three papers – one non calculator and two calculator papers.
+It is imperative that students have a calculator for their maths lessons and we recommend the Casio FX83GT or FX85GT model, calculators can be purchased through the school – please contact the stationery shop in the Print Room or main reception.
 In addition to assessing the various mathematical concepts, the quality of their written communication will be assessed.
 They will also be assessed in functional elements of mathematics.

 There has been a change in the content that we are required to teach and this is shown below.